 Resources are readily available to assist any person who is having a problem with substance abuse or who is concerned with someone else's drug or alcohol use.
-The College prefers to address problems concerning substance abuse, which could include illicit drug use, alcohol abuse, or misuse of prescription drugs, through rehabilitation methods, and will encourage individuals to seek treatment.
+The law school prefers to address problems concerning substance abuse, which could include illicit drug use, alcohol abuse, or misuse of prescription drugs, through rehabilitation methods, and will encourage individuals to seek treatment.
 However, if a student's or employee's conduct or actions would subject them to disciplinary action, disciplinary action cannot be avoided by a request for assistance.

-Confidential referral for counseling, treatment, and rehabilitation programs are available to students from the Assistant Dean of Student Academic Affairs, and to employees from the Vice President of Human Resources.
+Confidential referral for counseling, treatment, and rehabilitation programs are available to students from the Assistant Dean, Student Support, and to employees from the Senior Director, Human Resources.

-The Office of Human Resources and the Office of Academic Affairs & Student Counseling have listings of alcohol and drug abuse counseling and rehabilitation centers in the Houston area and other Texas regions, some of which are shown here:
+The Office of Human Resources and the Office of Student Support have listings of alcohol and drug abuse counseling and rehabilitation centers in the Houston area and other Texas regions, some of which are shown here: